 - US Fee Area = Go to a White Mountain National Forest Service Ranger Station to buy a day/ annual/ lifetime pass.
 Ranger Stations are located in Conway, Gorham and Campton.

 Bobcat Trail to Bear Tree Loop to Maple Leaf Trail.
 1.0 mile loop.
 Gravel surface.
 Trailhead near the gazebo at Tin Mountain Conservation Rockwell Sanctuary on Bald Hill Road.
 Indoor bath rooms when Tin Mountain is open.
 Also a nice 0.2 trail from the gazebo to Chase Pond.
-Map at https://www.tinmountain.org/wp-content/uploads/RockwellMap.pdf (walked 4/25/19 – still wet and a little snow; woodchips to be spread on trail soon)
+Map at https://www.tinmountain.org/wp-content/uploads/RockwellMap.pdf (walked 4/25/19, and also early June – these trails are in great shape)

 Swift River Trail, Albany Town Forest.
 0.5 mile out and back.
 Multiple loops available.
 Dirt/ gravel surface.
 Trailhead on the northerly sideline of the Kanc, 0.7 miles from Route 16.
 Also a trailhead and limited parking at the Saco Ranger Station.
 Special feature – alongside the Swift River.
 Map at https://www.usvlt.org/uploads/ATF_v3.jpg (need to double check this walk for 2019)